brilliantFire/brilliantFire.github.io/_posts/2025-09-22-tactical-versus-strategic-mode.md

 * A rough **sprint plan** and buffer time to account for uncertainty.
 * A **target date** for the first release.

-This structure channels effort toward execution—and execution is inherently tactical.
+This structure channels effort toward execution and execution is inherently tactical.

 ## Reality
 Of course, saying that planning is strategic and building is tactical is too neat.
 In reality, both modes are in play throughout the lifecycle.
 During planning, teams still make tactical choices about fit-for-purpose technologies.
-During execution, teams often surface strategic insights—like discovering a reusable solution or identifying opportunities for internal tooling.
+During execution, teams often surface strategic insights, like discovering a reusable solution or identifying opportunities for internal tooling.

 The balance shifts over time: strategy dominates early, tactics dominate during execution.
-But keeping both modes in mind helps leaders create the right conditions for their teams—whether that means carving out space for big-picture thinking or providing structure to support focused execution.
+But keeping both modes in mind helps leaders create the right conditions for their teams.
+Whether that means carving out space for big-picture thinking or providing structure to support focused execution.